Historical definitions of races in India: Great races

 Wright also mentions that Richard Lydekker and Flowers classified Dravidians as Caucasian.
 Later, Carleton S. Coon, in his book The Races of Europe (1939), reaffirmed this assessment and classified the Dravidians as Caucasoid due to their "Caucasoid skull structure" and other physical traits such as noses, eyes and hair, and 20th century anthropologists classified Dravidians as Caucasoid with the "Mediterranean-Caucasoid" type being the most predominant.

-Brahmans

-Brahmans were described as 'the oldest of the martial classes'.
-Brahmans were recruited by Indian Army in a different guise long before their sudden rediscovery by Claude Auchinleck as 'the oldest of the martial classes'.
-In the past having two of the oldest regiments, the 1st Brahmans and 3rd Brahmans.